Neurodivergent Health

 Nutrition

-Eat a apple or put a warm saltana anywhere near us and we may not speak to you for a week.
-Sound, texture, light and even temporature can have profound reactions for us but it’s important that this doesn’t lead to nutritional deficiencies.
+Eat an apple or put a warm sultana anywhere near us and we may not speak to you for a week.
+Sound, texture, light, and even temperature can have profound reactions for us, but it’s important that this doesn’t lead to nutritional deficiencies.

 Common neurodivergent nutrient deficiencies can include: